JoshMate/JoshMate_TTT/README.md

 ![ttt_icon](Z_Patchnotes/TTT2_Icon.png)

-A custom GMOD Gamemode written by Josh Mate.
-For use on my own Server
+A forked version of TTT2 repo, that has been heavily customised and re-purposed for my own TTT Server